robincornett/send-images-rss/readme.txt

 new: include the featured image in full text feeds, too.

 == Changelog ==

+= 3.1.1 =
+* added: option to process both the full text and summary feeds simultaneously.

 = 3.1.0 =
 * added: now include the featured image with your full text feeds